oracle-devrel/devo.tutorials/virtual-desktop-infrastructure-for-unreal-engine-on-oci.md

 8. Tick Terms and Conditions (Please note that the GPU shape will be charged against your account event when instance is stopped)
 9. Confirm by clicking on Select Shape

-    {% imgx img/selectShape.png %}
+    {% imgx assets/vdi-unreal-selectShape.jpg %}

 ### Setting up networking

-1. For the purpuse of this guide we will create new virtual network called "GPUVCN" but you can reuse your exisiting one if you wish
+1. For the purpuses of this guide we will create new virtual network called "GPUVCN" but you can reuse your exisiting one if you wish

-    {% imgx  img/newVCN.png" %}
+    {% imgx assets/vdi-unreal-newVCN.jpg %}

 1. Also create new subnet and call it "GPUSUBNET"

-    {% imgx img/newSubnet.png %}
+    {% imgx assets/vdi-unreal-newSubnet.jpg %}

 1. Next, create new SSH keys (or upload your public key files.pub)

-    {% imgx img/newSSH.png" %}
+    {% imgx assets/vdi-unreal-newSSH.jpg %}

 ### Other settings

 1. Running Unreal usually requires a lot of hard drive space, so I recommend selecting a boot volume starting from 500GB+.
 This may vary depending on your requirements

-    {% imgx img/bootVolume.png" %}
+    {% imgx assets/vdi-unreal-bootVolume.jpg %}

 2. I also recommend setting up a high performance VPU as this will speed things up when compiling, calculating shaders etc. Hit create once you finish

-    {% imgx img/VPU.png %}
+    {% imgx assets/vdi-unreal-VPU.jpg %}

 ### Security rules

 1. Once our instance is provisioned, let's create network security rules to allow connections for Remote desktop and SSH

-    {% imgx img/NSG/1VNICnoNSG.png %}
+    {% imgx assets/vdi-unreal-1VNICnoNSG.jpg %}

 1. Next, create a new security rule by navigating to our VCN

-    {% imgx img/NSG/2openVCN.png %}
+    {% imgx assets/vdi-unreal-2openVCN.jpg %}

-    {% imgx img/NSG/3createNSG.png %}
+    {% imgx assets/vdi-unreal-3createNSG.jpg %}

 1. Navigate back to our compute instance and add the new Security Rule

-    {% imgx img/NSG/4addAllowNSG.png %}
+    {% imgx assets/vdi-unreal-4addAllowNSG.jpg %}

 ### Setting up remote desktop on your GPU Compute shape.